 The survey results show increasing investment in broader event types like small meetups, workshops, and self-hosted conferences.

 SaaS companies are championing trendy meetup tactics like hosting sub-events at larger conferences.
-There is more emphasis on intimate and personalized experience for conference attendees.
-We’ve seen new event marketing styles emerging include brunch and yoga classes – anything that is fresh and new.
+There is more emphasis on intimate and personalized experiences for conference attendees.
+We’ve seen new event marketing styles emerging including brunch and yoga classes – anything that is fresh and new.

 We learned a lot from conducting this study and learning about the favored channels for B2B SaaS marketers in 2019 and beyond.